pkardas/notes/books/clean-code.md

 ## Chapter 11: Systems

 It is a myth we can get the systems "right the first time".
-Instead we should implement only today's stories, then refactor and expand the system to implement new stories tomorrow.
+Instead, we should implement only today's stories, then refactor and expand the system to implement new stories tomorrow.
 This is the essence of iterative and incremental agility.